Content-based Controls For Music Large Language Modeling: Introduction

+\item \textbf{Low-resource fine-tuning on pseudo-labeled datasets}: We provide a method to fine-tune a large auto-regressive audio generative model with a small-size, pseudo-labeled dataset in which all the pseudo labels are extracted using existing MIR tools.
+We fine-tune MusicGen \cite{copet2023simple}, an excellent text-to-music model, on 4$\%$ trainable parameters of the original model with a training set of fewer than 300 songs without text or other annotations.

-\textbf{Flexible variation generation and style transfer}: Our model achieves flexible variation generation and style transfers of the given polyphonic piano roll by combining text prompts and content-based controls.
+\item \textbf{Flexible variation generation and arrangement}: Our model achieves flexible variation generation and arrangement of the given polyphonic piano roll by combining text prompts and content-based controls.
 This enables numerous downstream music-editing applications.